grasmarcussanti129/ci-pipeline-optimizer/contributing.md

 ## Guidelines
 - Follow the coding conventions and commit message formats closely to maintain consistency.
-- Make sure your changes are well-tested and documented.
+- Make sure your changes are well-tested and include documentation for any new features.
 - Be respectful and inclusive in discussions.

 Thank you for helping us improve CI Pipeline Optimizer!